 How Much Does it Cost to Travel the World by Bicycle

-Of course, there are hostels and you can just get a bed in a dorm but, not even considering the lack of privacy and the quality of the sleep, hostels are usually present only in cities, and most of the time you won’t be in a city if you’re traveling by bicycle.
+Of course, there are hostels, and you can just get a bed in a dorm, but not even considering the lack of privacy and the quality of the sleep, hostels are usually present only in cities, and most of the time you won’t be in a city if you’re traveling by bicycle.

 The most expensive part of bicycle touring (or not?): Gearing Up